Sharykhin/GO_vs_PHP/README.md

 Author: Siarhei Sharykhin

-there are two branch: php and golang checkout to neccessary branch and lauch test
+there are two branch: php and golang checkout to neccessary branch and run tests

 Results:
 -------